CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/ExecuteStoredProcedure.md

-To call this in C# you need to define parameter to execute into.
-The simplest way is setting up normal input parameter can converting the parameter to an output.
-In the example below we will be using a intOutput to setup parameter converting to an output value.
-Once the command has been executed you read the value of the sqlOutputParamParam
+To call this in C#, you need to define a parameter to execute into.
+The simplest way is setting up a normal input parameter and converting the parameter to an output.
+In the example below, we will be using an `intOutput` to set up a parameter, converting it to an output value.
+Once the command has been executed, you read the value of the `sqlOutputParamParam`:
 ``` csharp
 public int Execute_CA_Blocks_SQLServerDataAccessUnitTests_SQLServer_Output()
 {